Updated October October 24th, 2022

-PAYWHIRL complies with the US-EU Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use and retention of personal information from Customers in the EEA member countries.
+PAYWHIRL complies with the Switzerland-US Privacy Shield Framework regarding the collection, use, and retention of personal information from Customers in the EEA member countries.
 PAYWHIRL has certified that it adheres to the Privacy Shield Privacy Principles of notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, recourse, enforcement and liability.
 To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/list.

-Should there be any conflict between the EU-US Privacy Shield principles and this Policy, the EU-US Privacy Shield principles shall prevail.
-This Policy outlines the general practices for implementing the requirements of the EU-US Privacy Shield in connection with Personal Data that is transferred from the EU to the US: including the types of information that is collected and transferred; how it is used; and, the choices individuals located in the EU have regarding the use of, and their ability to correct, that information.
+Should there be any conflict between the Switzerland-US Privacy Shield principles and this Policy, the Switzerland-US Privacy Shield principles shall prevail.
+This Policy outlines the general practices for implementing the requirements of the Switzerland-US Privacy Shield in connection with Personal Data that is transferred from the Switzerland to the US: including the types of information that is collected and transferred; how it is used; and, the choices individuals located in the EU have regarding the use of, and their ability to correct, that information.

-All PAYWHIRL employees who handle Personal Data from the EEA are required to comply with the Principles stated in this Policy.
+All PAYWHIRL employees who handle Swiss Personal Data are required to comply with the Principles stated in this Policy.

-This Policy applies to the processing of all Customer and User Personal Data that PAYWHIRL receives in the US concerning Customers and Users who reside in the EEA.
-The Policy also applies to Agents (defined below) that handle and process EEA Personal Data on behalf of PAYWHIRL.
+This Policy applies to the processing of all Merchant and Subscriber Personal Data that PAYWHIRL receives concerning Merchants and Subscribers who reside in Switzerland.
+The Policy also applies to Agents (defined below) that handle and process Personal Data from Switzerland on behalf of PAYWHIRL.